 This refers to font your text is going to be set in.
 Create the look of your text pages by playing with different typefaces, weights, text sizes, and making sure these elements all speak to one another.
 You can choose from endless options, but you need to make sure it is readable and suits your content.
 The ‘periodic table’ below showcases some of the most popular typefaces used today.

-This refers to visual elements that accompany your text such as photographs, illustrations, graphs, tables, and diagrams.
+This refers to visual elements that accompany your text such as photographs, illustrations, graphs, tables and diagrams.
 Visual elements can often make the meaning of your text easier to absorb.
-For example, infographics can be used to present numerical data in a way that is more interesting and accessible to the reader.

 All these elements need to work together to create a cohesive look and feel for your book.
 The good news is you don’t have to figure it all out on your own.
 From Jacana’s vast library, we will pick layout styles that we think will work for your book, to allow you to express a preference for a certain style or combination of design elements.